Youth worker turned UEL criminologist offers alternative ways to address violent youth crime

 Race, Gangs and Youth Violence: policy, prevention and policing, by UEL criminologist Dr Anthony Gunter, argues that serious youth violence is as much a health and education issue as it is a policing and crime one.

 “This book has been many years in the making and has been informed by hundreds, perhaps thousands, of hours’ worth of conversations, observations and experiences as a community worker with young people, and more recently as an academic criminologist,” says Dr Gunter.

 “I’m arguing starting from the premise that violent youth crime is not just a policing and criminal justice issue, rather it is better understood and tackled from a youth development approach.

-“Both the then Prime Minister.
-David Cameron, and the then Home Secretary, Theresa May, alongside a number of other senior ministers, quickly rushed to blame the five days of looting, arson and violence on the ‘serious problem’ of ‘gangs and youth violence,” he said.
+“Both the Prime Minister David Cameron and the then Home Secretary Theresa May, alongside a number of other senior ministers, quickly rushed to blame the five days of looting, arson and violence on the ‘serious problem’ of ‘gangs and youth violence,” he says.

-“But from the research evidence generated so far about the riots, it’s clear that street gangs were not responsible for causing the five days of looting, burning and violence,” said Dr Gunter.
+“But from the research evidence generated so far about the riots, it’s clear that street gangs were not responsible for causing the five days of looting, burning and violence,” says Dr Gunter.